Have you ever wondered whether your home is vegan?

 Compassionate interior design

 This was more than I had bargained for and yet it’s probably just the tip of the iceberg.
-During my research it quickly became clear that I didn’t just want to veganize my own home and life in general (e.g. vegan fashion), but also introduce vegan design alternatives, such as vegan home decor and vegan wall paint into my interior design projects.
-I strive to create humane homes that are filled with compassion rather than harm.
+During my research it quickly became clear that I didn’t just want to veganize my own home and life in general (e.g. vegan fashion), but also introduce vegan design alternatives, such as vegan home decor, vegan wall paint and vegan towels into my interior design projects.
+I strive to create sophisticated ethical homes that are filled with compassion rather than harm.

 I feel that as an interior designer I carry a certain responsibility to source and specify furniture, rugs and materials that are healthy, ethical and sustainable.
 Although I’ve never used real fur nor exotic leathers in my projects, I have used leather, wool and down.
-My research has shown that it’s time to find more humane and sustainable alternatives.
+My research has shown that it’s time to find more ethical, cruelty-fee and sustainable home decor alternatives.

 The interior design industry and veganism